-W. Randy Smith joined the Office of Academic Affairs in 1994 as the university's first provost's faculty fellow and, in that capacity, coordinated Ohio State's decennial reaccreditation process.
-He was subsequently named an associate provost and, since 1998, has been the vice provost for academic programs (formerly, curriculum and institutional relations).
+W. Randy Smith joined the Office of Academic Affairs in 1994 as the university’s first provost’s faculty fellow, and in that capacity, coordinated Ohio State’s decennial institutional re-accreditation process.
+Subsequently he was named associate provost, and since 1998 has been vice provost for academic programs (formerly, curriculum and institutional relations).

-A member of Ohio State’s Department of Geography since 1978, Vice Provost Smith specializes in urban geography, especially urban historical geography, and urban and regional systems.
-He received his B.A., M.A., and Ph.D. from York University in Toronto, Canada.
+A member of Ohio State’s Department of geography since 1978, Vice Provost Smith specializes in urban geography, especially urban historical geography, and urban and regional systems.
+He received his B.A.
+(Honors), M.A., and Ph.D. from York University in Toronto, Canada.

 - Institutional and specialized accreditation

 - Teaching/learning activities and student learning outcomes